Ethics

 Ethics Committee Meetings

-The School Ethics committee meets monthly on the Wednesday before the UTREC meeting.
-In order for your application to be reviewed at the monthly meeting it must be submitted the Friday twelve days before the meeting.
-Failure to submit on time may result in your application being put back to the following month.
+The School Ethics Committee (SEC) meets on the fourth Thursday of every month.
+In order for your application to be reviewed at the monthly meeting, applications made by staff members and PhD Students must be submitted on Thursday two weeks before the meeting.
+Submitting your application on a shorter notice may result in it being put back to the following month.

 Undergraduate and Masters Students